Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

 1. Right-click the AirTrafficSim solution in Solution Explorer and select **Restore NuGet Packages** to load all the dependencies.

 1. Open **CoreConstants.cs** in the project's "Common" folder.
-Replace "SHARED_EVENT_HUB_ENDPOINT" with the connection string you saved in Exercise 1, Step 13.
+Replace "SHARED_EVENT_HUB_ENDPOINT" on line 11 with the connection string you saved in Exercise 1, Step 13.
 Then save the file.

 1. Press **Ctrl+F5** to launch the app.
 After a short delay, AirTrafficSim will load and display an empty air traffic control map somewhere over the Nevada desert.
-The flight-information panel (A) shows the number of aircraft that are flying and indicates how many are "safe" and how many are at risk (within two miles of each other).
+The flight-information panel (A) shows the number of aircraft that are flying and indicates how many are "safe" and how many are "at risk" (within two miles of each other).
 The Altitudes panel (B) shows the altitudes of the aircrafts.
 The traffic map (C) shows where the aircraft are, and the status bar (D) shows the current time and provides controls for zooming out to show all active flights and zooming back to the original grid coordinates.
 You may also zoom in and out by placing the cursor over the map and rolling the mouse wheel, or pan by dragging the map.

 	![The AirTrafficSim app](Images/app-environment-labels.png)